Ahmed-Hattan-2285/LMS-backend/README.md

 - **Payment Integration** – Allow students to pay for premium courses using credit card or PayPal.

-- **AI Course Recommendation Engine** – Suggest related courses based on learning history.
+- **AI Course Recommendation** – Suggest related courses based on learning history.